What Should Be Known About Structured Settlements for Minors?

 Additional Laws Were Put Into Place

-In the nineties, advertisements began rising up that offered structured settlement recipients the option of cashing in their payments, so they could receive cash now.
+In the nineties, advertisements began rising up that offered structured settlement recipients the option of receiving a lump sum instead of monthly payments.
 When unscrupulous factoring companies began taking advantage of individuals, a new act was signed into law to stop this illegal activity.

-The Structured Settlement Protection Act was passed in 2002 and this act made it more difficult for individuals to cash in their structured settlement payments for cash.
-The biggest reason the law was put into place was to protect 9/11 victims and prevent them from being taken advantage of with their settlements.
+The Structured Settlement Protection Act was passed in 2002.
+The main reason the law was put into place was to protect 9/11 victims and prevent them from being taken advantage of with their settlements.

 This law offered several protections that were put into place for structured settlement recipients, including the following.

-- The person selling their structured settlement is required to receive counseling about the benefits and drawbacks, so they can make a sound decision.
+- The individual is required to receive counseling about the benefits and drawbacks, so they can make a sound decision.

 - The individual is granted the right to cancel the process within a specific time frame.